Erotic literature: To 1857

 Erotic or pornographic works have often been prosecuted, censored and destroyed by the authorities on grounds of obscenity.
-In Medieval England, erotic or pornographic publications were the concern of the ecclesiastical courts.
-After the Reformation the jurisdiction of these courts declined in favour of the Crown which licensed every printed book.
+In medieval England, erotic or pornographic publications were the concern of the ecclesiastical courts.
+After the Reformation the jurisdiction of these courts declined in favour of the Crown, which licensed every printed book.
 Prosecutions of books for their erotic content alone were rare and works which attacked the church or state gave much more concern to the authorities than erotica or 'obscene libel' as it was then known.
-For instance the Licensing Act of 1662 was aimed generally at "heretical, seditious, schismatical or offensive books of pamphlets" rather than just erotica per se.
+For instance the Licensing Act 1662 was aimed generally at "heretical, seditious, schismatical or offensive books of pamphlets" rather than just erotica per se.
 Even this Licensing Act was allowed to lapse in 1695 and no attempt made to renew it.

 The first conviction for obscenity in England occurred in 1727, when Edmund Curll was fined for the publication of Venus in the Cloister or The Nun in her Smock under the common law offence of disturbing the King's peace.
 This set a legal precedent for other convictions.
 The publication of other books by Curll, however, considered seditious and blasphemous, such as The Memoirs of John Ker, apparently most offended the authorities.
 Prosecutions of erotica later in the 18th century were rare and were most often taken because of the admixture of seditious and blasphemous material with the porn.